meltcloud/terraform-provider-meltcloud/docs/resources/ip_pool.md

 ### Required

-- `cidr` (String) The network addresses are handed out from.
-Every address carries its prefix, so it cannot be changed: it has to be the network of the segment the pool serves
+- `cidr` (String) The CIDR addresses come from.
+It has to be the prefix of the segment the IP Pool serves, and cannot be changed
-- `name` (String) Name of the IP pool, unique within the organization
+- `name` (String) Name of the IP Pool, unique within the organization

 ### Optional

-- `description` (String) What this IP pool is for
+- `description` (String) What this IP Pool is for
 - `range` (Block List) (see [below for nested schema](#nestedblock--range))

 ### Read-Only

-- `id` (Number) Internal ID of the IP pool on meltcloud
+- `id` (Number) Internal ID of the IP Pool on meltcloud

 <a id="nestedblock--range"></a>
 ### Nested Schema for `range`